-A key to the region's future is resiliency among many facets of life at all geographic levels.
 A resilient region is prepared to proactively respond to a broad range of events to mitigate negative impacts on residents, economic vitality, and community cohesion.
 Resiliency requires diverse interests to take advantage of, and expand upon, the region's inherent strengths.
 Recognizing and celebrating the region's strengths will enhance individual and community sense of identity and encourage development of new strengths to benefit the region.